matbalez/lexe-wrapper/README.md

 pip install lexe-wrapper
 ```

+> **⚠️ Important:** This is an unofficial, open-source wrapper around the Lexe Sidecar SDK.
+It is not officially associated with or endorsed by Lexe.
+This project is independently developed to help developers integrate with Lexe's Lightning wallet services.

 ## What This Package Solves

 The Lexe Sidecar API is already clean and simple, but there are several setup gotchas that slow down development: